kubernetes/community/sig-architecture/api-review-process.md

     * github.com/kubernetes/kubernetes, and any kubernetes-* org projects it depends on are required to be reviewed.   (mandatory)

+    * Any kubernetes-style API that uses a *.k8s.io or *.kubernetes.io name, e.g. "storage.k8s.io" (mandatory)

+    * "Critical" or other “highly-integrated” APIs, such as our extension points in the node, apiserver, and controllers as defined by SIG Architecture [TBD].  (mandatory)

     * any other github projects in the kubernetes-* orgs (informational, for now - may make mandatory in future)

     * Any projects that produce APIs (including CRDs) that are intended to work with kubectl and/or kube-apiserver. (informational - intent is to ensure consistent user experience across the Kubernetes ecosystem)

-    * "Critical" or other “highly-integrated” APIs, such as our extension points in the node, apiserver, and controllers as defined by SIG Architecture [TBD].  (mandatory)

 * All API implementations (including alpha versions) that are part of kubernetes must be reviewed, including CRDs, so user experience across the Kubernetes ecosystem is consistent.